Revised: June, 2017

 The purpose of fixed income investments, both domestic and international, is to provide diversification, and a predictable and dependable source of current income.
 It is expected that fixed income investments will not be limited to the long-term bond market, but will be flexibly allocated among maturities of different lengths according to interest rate prospects.
 Fixed income instruments should reduce the overall volatility of the Fund’s assets, and provide a deflation hedge.

 Fixed income includes both the domestic fixed income market and the markets of the world’s other developed economies.
-It includes, but is not limited to, U.S. Treasury and government agency bonds, foreign government and supranational debt, public and private corporate debt, mortgages and asset-backed securities, and non-investment grade debt.
+It includes, but is not limited to, U.S. Treasury and government agency bonds, U.S. Treasury inflation-indexed securities, foreign government and supranational debt, non-U.S. dollar denominated inflation-indexed securities, public and private corporate debt, mortgages and asset-backed securities, and non-investment grade debt.
 Fixed income also includes money market instruments, including, but not limited to, commercial paper, certificates of deposit, time deposits, bankers’ acceptances, repurchase agreements, and U.S. Treasury and agency obligations.
 The Investment Manager(s) must take into account credit quality, issuer concentrations, and maturity in selecting an appropriate mix of Fixed Income securities.
 Investments in fixed income securities should be managed actively to pursue opportunities presented by changes in interest rates, credit ratings, and maturity premiums.

 Within the above guidelines and restrictions, the Investment Manager(S) has complete discretion over the timing and selection of fixed income securities.

 Cash and Equivalents